Family Governance: Making it Work for Your Family

 2. Where do you typically fly?

-A family that has homes in two locations is the easiest to solve for, while someone who has 3+ homes and flies regularly for business is significantly more complex.
+A family with homes in two locations is the easiest to solve for.
+While someone who has 3+ homes and flies regularly for business is significantly more complex.
 Take a couple who lives just outside of Washington D.C. and has a vacation home in Kiawah Island, South Carolina.
 They travel back and forth about once a month (4-hour round trip X 12 times = 50 hours approximately).
-They choose to purchase a 50-hour jet card with Wheels Up that enables them to fly from Washington to Charleston on a King Air 350i turboprop.
-Another family has homes in Massachusetts, Florida, Colorado, and California.
-While a light cabin jet with a range of 1900 nautical miles can transport them comfortably from Boston, MA to Naples, FL, they need a midsize or super-midsize to get them from the East Coast to their home in San Francisco.
-A family that requires the use of different types of equipment should consider chartering, participating in a jet card or fractional platform that allows flexibility or putting a purchased jet into a charter pool where they can utilize other owner’s jets.
+They purchase a 50-hour jet card with Wheels Up that lets them fly from Washington to Charleston on a King Air 350i turboprop.

 See our Equipment Guide in Appendix A

-4. When do you typically travel?
+4. When do you need charter flights?

-Anyone who is has ever booked a flight for the week between Christmas and New Years can tell you that when you want to travel is almost as important as where you want to go.
-Private jet charter rates go up dramatically and, in some cases, can nearly double for high-demand days and holiday periods.
-Many jet card programs have restrictions that limit or prevent their members from using their travel hours around the top 40 to 50 travel days.
-Fractional aircraft owners are often required to give advanced notice.
-Thanksgiving is the perfect example as blackout dates do not allow you to travel in some cases from the Tuesday before Thanksgiving until the Monday after.
+Many jet cards and programs have restrictions.
+These potentially limit or prevent their members from using their travel hours around the top 40 to 50 travel days.
+Many of these programs require advanced notice by fractional aircraft owners.
+Thanksgiving is the perfect example.
+Blackout dates do not allow you to travel in some cases from the Tuesday before Thanksgiving until the Monday after.
 Prior to signing up for any program, make sure you have done a detailed analysis of your typical travel dates and read the fine print regarding peak date restrictions.
-If you plan on chartering for a holiday trip, book early as these flights are often very popular, and prices only increase as the date approaches.
+If you plan on charter flights for a holiday trip, book early as these flights are often very popular, and prices only increase as the date approaches.

 See our List of High-Demand Days and Holiday Periods in Appendix B.